CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 Supplement: arrive, gives, given, selves

 ![shorthand image](assets/revised-split/ive,ve-r16.jpg){: .rev}\
-REvised: leave, cove, give, saves, lived, given, loving, grove, novel, movement, prove, solve, shoving, involved
+Revised: leave, cove, give, saves, lived, given, loving, grove, novel, movement, prove, solve, shoving, involved

 A dot above and to the right of the word to indicate the V. When the word is inflected the last letter of the inflection is substituted for the dot.

-xxx teaching 1 ever

-Note *loving* in Revised. *-ve-* replaced by raising *-ing*.

-When the word is inflected, the last letter of the inflectio is substituted for the dot.
+When the word is inflected, the last letter of the inflection is substituted for the dot.
 (Revised)\
 ...Only the last letter?
 (Cricket)

 In words ending in *ove* or *olve*, it is generally better to omit the *o* or *ol* and to write the v.
+(Revised)

 See Modes for Revised's warnings about over-use.

 #### WARD `ard`